Honlan/Applying-System/README.md

 # Applying-System
-An applying system built with flask
+An applying system built with thinkphp